-- 6.2.
-Information on the register of members - 6.2.1.
-Information about individuals - (a) The register of members must contain the following information about individual members: - (b) the member's name (given and family name) and address.
-The register may also contain any other name by which the member is or was known. - (c) the date on which the member's name was entered on the register. - 6.2.2.
-Information about Indigeneity - (a) If a member is not an Aboriginal and Torres Strait Islander person, their entry in the register of members must say so.
+6.2 Information on the register of members

+6.2.1 Information about individuals

+- (a) The register of members must contain the following information about individual members: - (b) the member's name (given and family name) and address.
+The register may also contain any other name by which the member is or was known. - (c) the date on which the member's name was entered on the register.

+6.2.2 Information about bodies corporate